Which category of Fellowship am I eligible to apply for?

-Will the information I give you be shared with third parties?
+Will the information I provide be shared with third parties?

 When will I hear if my application has been successful?

 We will acknowledge your application when it is received.
 We will not provide you with an anticipated decision date, which is dependent on how swiftly your references are received, how comprehensive your application is and where your application falls in our meeting cycle (see below).

 When your application is received, we take up your references (see above).
-When they have been received a copy of them and your application is forwarded to the members of the admissions committee for your geographical area for consideration (we have USA, European, Asia Pacific and Canadian chapter admissions committees and a ‘rest of the world’ admissions committee for those applicants who fall outside chapter areas).
-The Committee will not consider your application until references have been received.
-The admissions committees generally meet three times a year.
-Once the admissions committee have concluded their consideration and made recommendations, the application is considered by the Board of Admissions (which comprises the IAFL Executive Committee).
-Again, this Board generally meets three times a year (to coincide with meetings of the Academy/Chapters in Feb/Mar, May/June and September each year).
+When they have been received a copy of them and your application is forwarded to the members of the relevant Admissions Committee for consideration (currently we have USA, European, Asia Pacific and Canadian Chapter Admissions Committees and a ‘Rest of the World’ Admissions Committee for those applicants who fall outside chapter areas).
+The Committee will not consider your application until all references have been received.
+The Admissions Committees generally meet three times a year.
+Once the Admissions Committee has concluded their deliberations, the application is considered by the Board of Admissions (which comprises the IAFL Executive Committee).
+This Board generally meets three times a year (to coincide with meetings of the Academy/Chapters in Feb/Mar, May/June and September each year).
+It is anticipated that there will be four Board of Admissions meetings each year from 2024.

-You should be aware that it is not uncommon for the Board of Admissions to defer taking a decision and to refer applications back to the individual admissions committee for further enquiry, in which case your application will fall to be considered at the next Academy/Chapter meeting.
+You should be aware that it is not uncommon for the Board of Admissions to defer taking a decision and to refer applications back to the individual Admissions Committee for further enquiry, in which case your application will be considered at the next meeting.

 To maximise your chances of a swift response, make sure that your referees are ready to deal with the request that they will be sent (see above) and ensure that your application is received by us at least two months before the next Academy/Chapter meeting.

-It may be some months, on occasion up to a year, until you receive a decision on your application for fellowship.
-Please note that the IAFL Admissions Secretary will not be able to provide you with updates as to progress, as she is not party to the deliberations of the admissions committees.
+It may be some months until you receive a decision on your application for Fellowship.
+Please note that the IAFL Admissions Secretary will not be able to provide you with updates as to progress, as she is not party to the deliberations of the Admissions Committees.